nehalb123/JavaAlgos/src/com/WorkingWithNumbers.md

 5. For Arrays questions:
     1. Visualize using continuous histogram
-    2. Use index as implicit counter
+    2. Use index as implicit counter (Throttling Gateway)

 6. When a sorted array is given things that must come to mind:
     1. Binary Search
     2. Two pointer technique -> Three Sum, Container with most water.

         Consider using max & min functions.